UK Skilled Worker Visa

 Additionally, you will need to meet minimum salary requirements.
 You should:

-• be offered a minimum salary of at least £26,200 per year/wage of £10.75 per hour/the ‘going rate’ for the work you’ll be doing, whichever is higher (remuneration requirements subject to change).
+• be offered a minimum salary of at least £38,700 per year or the ‘going rate’ for the work you’ll be doing, whichever is higher (salary requirements subject to change).

 The Points-Based System